 2. Choose the vegetables and mushrooms that you like

 You can use the fresh shiitake mushrooms instead of the dried shiitake mushrooms, but the dry one is more aromatic.
-Besides that, enoki, king oyster, button and straw mushrooms are the ideal choices.
+Besides that, enoki, king oyster, button, and straw mushrooms are the ideal choices.
 Substitute with other mushrooms available locally will not affect the outcome of this dish.

-Cloud fungus 云耳 is another ingredients regularly included in this recipe.
+Cloud fungus 云耳 is another ingredient regularly included in this recipe.
 It looks similar to wood fungus 木耳 but is smaller and thinner.
 Before you use it, soak it until it is hydrated and expanded fully, then cook it like other vegetables.

 Pluck away both ends of the snow peas, and pull out the tough string that runs along its side.
 Add the snow peas only after braising to keep it crunchy.